- Pittsboro, Spring 2006

 - Mt.
 Gilead, Spring 2018

-Starting in June, TPC will be presenting Anytown, USA: A documentary short film series profiling small towns in North Carolina, a series of programs created by Randolph Benson and produced by Critical Focus Pictures in collaboration with the Center for Documentary Studies at Duke University.
+TPC is presenting Anytown, USA: A documentary short film series profiling small towns in North Carolina, a series of programs created by Randolph Benson and produced by Critical Focus Pictures in collaboration with the Center for Documentary Studies at Duke University.

 What is Anytown USA?
-View a story from Smithfield, NC.
+View a promotional video.

 Mt.
 Gilead, NC was the featured town in 2018